isomerpages/govtech-gobusiness/pages/solutionrepo/solution1969.md

 ## Description

 One-Stop Document Access is a document management system that offers browser and mobile access.
-The solution is crafted with Prominds’ expertise in systems integration at the forefront.
+The solution is crafted with Prominds' expertise in systems integration at the forefront.
 It boasts the following key features - Versioning to track and restore each changed state; Collaboration for users to concurrently edit a document; Meta-data tags allowing quick retrieval of documents.
 Backed up to a secure cloud platform and ready to deploy, SMEs can look forward to an all-rounded solution.

 ## Solution Packages Option(s)